fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/gs-apache-spark.md

 ## Steps to Proceed with MFA Setup if Ask Later Option is Not Visible

+   > **Note:** Continue with the exercises if MFA is already enabled or the option is unavailable.

 1. At the **"More information required"** prompt, select **Next**.

 1. On the **"Keep your account secure"** page, select **Next** twice.